The Fundraising challenge

 Game Day

 Make it fun for everyone.
-Gather the forces (your volunteers) just before the event and tell them the most important think is for everybody to have fun, especially them.
+Gather the forces (your volunteers) just before the event and tell them the most important thing is for everybody to have fun, especially them.
 If they are having fun it's a lot more likely your customers will too.
 Take a lot of pictures as that is a good way to get smiles on faces and may help out with your calendar and yearbook efforts too.

 Synergy